 How Much Exercise Does a German Shepherd Puppy Need?

-The best solution, in this case, is to follow a simple schedule.
-You can figure out your puppy’s optimal exercise time by multiplying his age with 5.
+A german shepherd puppy’s optimal exercise time is 5 minutes for every month old he is.
 For instance, if your puppy is 3 months old, it needs to be exercised for 15 minutes, twice a day.
 Does that sound too good to be true?

 Don’t worry.
 We’re not making this up.
 Most veterinarians recommend this routine because over-exercising can lead to your pet having health problems in adulthood.
 German Shepherds grow relatively quickly, compared to other breeds, and because their growth rate is fast, over-exercising your puppy can lead to joint or ligament problems.

 (One common problem that occurs in german shepherds is elbow dysplasia.)

 Thankfully, you can easily avoid this by keeping a watchful eye on your German Shepherd puppy for signs of exhaustion, such as panting and lagging.

 Also, it is best if you slowly increase your pup’s exercise time in accordance with its age.
 If your pup is under 5 months of age, aim for an exercise that is not too exhausting for it.
 Start slowly by taking him out on walks for the appropriate amount of time.

 If you were hoping to bond with your puppy over jogging or trekking, you may have to wait for a little bit of time.
 It is best to wait until your German Shepherd is at least 9 months of age before you think about building up its fitness to a strenuous routine.

 Now that you have understood the basics of your German Shepherd exercising time.
 Let’s talk about why the optimal amount of exercise is necessary for your pet.